-When you purchase an insurance policy, understanding some of the terminologies or jargon associated with insurance can be difficult.
-However, in order to choose which policy to buy or while filing a claim, it is important to know and understand these terms properly.
-Let’s look at the concept of total loss in a car insurance policy and understand how it is calculated by your insurer.
+When you purchase an insurance policy, understanding some of the insurance terminologies can be difficult.
+While filing a claim, it is important to know and understand these terms properly.
+Let us look at the concept of total loss in a car insurance policy.
+Also, understand how the insurer calculates it.

 What is ‘total loss’ in car insurance?

-A total loss of a vehicle occurs when the repairing cost to restore it to its pre-damaged condition is more than what the vehicle’s worth.
-Total loss can occur in two scenarios – in case of car theft or an accident due to which the car is damaged beyond usage.
+A total loss in car insurance occurs when the repairing cost of the damages is more than the vehicle’s worth.
+Total loss in car insurance can occur in two scenarios: in case of car theft or an accident leading to damage of a car beyond usage.

 How is the total loss value calculated?

 When a policyholder makes an insurance claim to the insurance provider against a damaged vehicle, the company assesses the condition of the vehicle.
-Based on this assessment, they decide whether the car should be repaired or declared a complete loss.
+Based on this assessment, they decide whether to repair a car or declare it a complete loss.

-When the cost involved in repairing a vehicle to its former state exceeds the present value of a vehicle, the insurer declares it as a ‘total loss’.
+When the repairing cost a vehicle exceeds the present value of a vehicle, the insurer declares it as a ‘total loss’.
 In such a scenario, the company determines the ‘Actual Cash Value’ of the vehicle.

-Evaluation of the total loss value of a vehicle depends on several factors, such as state rules, company policies, the manufacturer and make of the vehicle.
+Evaluation of the total loss value of a vehicle depends on several factors.
+These include state rules, company policies, and the make and manufacturer of the vehicle.

 Here are the ways by which insurance companies determine the total loss value of a car:

-An insurance company appoints an ‘adjuster’ who inspects the condition of a damaged vehicle.
+• An insurance company appoints an ‘adjuster’ who inspects the condition of a damaged vehicle.
 This adjuster assesses the mechanical and physical condition of a vehicle.
-Based on this, the adjuster determines whether it can be repaired or not.
+Based on this, the adjuster determines whether to repair the vehicle or not.

-Following this inspection, the adjuster evaluates the ‘Actual Cash Value’ of a vehicle after considering factors,such as depreciation and the car’s demand in the area.
+• Following this inspection, the adjuster evaluates the ‘Actual Cash Value’ of a vehicle after considering factors,such as depreciation and the car’s market demand.

-This determined value of the vehicle is taken as the market value of the vehicle in its pre-damaged condition.
+• This determined value of the vehicle is as per the market value of the vehicle in its pre-damaged condition.